Egypt security forces raid unit of Al Jazeera

 Zain said several of those responsible for broadcasting at the channel had been detained.

 "We continue on our journey in transmitting what is happening in Egypt to the Egyptian viewer," he said.
-"As for licenses, we have been applying for licenses for a long time, since the channel was set up, and are ignored whenever we ask about them."
+"As for licences, we have been applying for licences for a long time, since the channel was set up, and are ignored whenever we ask about them."

 MENA quoted an official as saying the offices of Al Jazeera's main Arabic news channel, and its English-language channel Al Jazeera International, were operating freely.